kingston-hackSpace/OSC__RaspberryPi/README.md

 - *args : accept any data values (numbers, text, or multiple values)

 - UDP (User Datagram Protocol) is a transport protocol used by OSC to send raw bytes from one device/program to another.
 OSC then interprets and organizes these values so we can use them in a more human-frienly format.

+- The client uses the *time* library to control the timing of actions.

+- time.sleep(1) : pauses the program for 1 second before sending the next message.